 - Gin Gin – fancy cocktail bar with decent food.
 Hip vibe!

-- Hotel Condesa DF – the rooftop bar is relaxing and a quiet place to have a drink after a long day of touristing.
+- Hotel Condesa DF – the rooftop bar is relaxing and a quiet place to have a drink after a long day of touring.

-- Lardo – this Mediterranean restaurant was one of my favourites!
+- Lardo – this Mediterranean restaurant was one of my favorites!
 The vibe is trendy but not stuffy.
 We sat at the bar and watched the chefs in their elements.

-- Monsieur Croque – another neighbourhood joint in La Condesa.
+- Monsieur Croque – another neighborhood joint in La Condesa.
 Solid French food in a relaxing and intimate atmosphere.

 Other Tips from the Blogosphere

 - 16 Quintessential Mexico City Experiences | Sidetracked